 - Breast cancer is the most common cancer affecting women in Western Australia, though men can also develop breast cancer.

-- In 2014, 1,737 Western Australian women were diagnosed with breast cancer¹.
+- In 2019, 1,899 Western Australian women were diagnosed with breast cancer.

 Common symptoms of breast cancer include:

-If you have had any of these symptoms tell your doctor, nurse or health worker.
+If you have had any of these symptoms tell your doctor, nurse or Aboriginal health worker.
 It doesn’t mean you’ve got breast cancer – often they turn out to be something less serious.
 But it’s important to tell your health professional and get them checked.

 If it is breast cancer, the earlier it’s found, the greater the chance of successful treatment.

 For further information on symptoms related to other types of cancers, please click here.

 Breast cancer can also occur with no symptoms, so for Australian women 50 to 74 years NOT experiencing the symptoms above, it’s important to take part in breast screening every two years with BreastScreen WA.
 Screening mammograms are designed for people who are NOT experiencing symptoms.